-Within this database, we focus our assessment of the Lengyel Model on the operationally-limiting flux ring in the outer divertor, from a target loading standpoint.
-This is defined as the last flux ring whose total target heat load drops below 16 MWm^{-2} as the puffing is increased.
-We choose 16 MWm^{-2} as an approximate maximum tolerable stationary heat load, on the basis of the new analysis presented by (Pitts et al 2019).
-Our focus is on the outer divertor, rather than the inner, because the maximum target heat load usually occurs here (except at the very highest puff rates, beyond outer target flux rollover, when the maximum inner target load can slightly exceed the maximum outer target load; see figure 13 of (Pitts et al 2019)).
+Within this database, we focus our assessment of the Lengyel model on the operationally-limiting flux ring in the outer divertor, from a target loading standpoint.
+This is defined as the last flux ring whose total target heat load drops below 16 MWm^{-2} as the puffing is increased (note that, as the puffing increases, the location of the maximum target heat load moves radially outwards).
+We choose 16 MWm^{-2} as an approximate maximum tolerable stationary heat load, on the basis of the new analysis presented by [15].
+Our focus is on the outer divertor, rather than the inner, because the maximum target heat load usually occurs here (except at the very highest puff rates, beyond outer target flux rollover, when the maximum inner target load can slightly exceed the maximum outer target load; see figure 13 of [15]).

-Figures 1a and 1b show near-SOL zoom-ins on the total outer target heat load profiles mapped to the outer mid-plane, including contributions from charged particles (kinetic energy and surface recombination to atoms), neutrals (kinetic energy and surface recombination to molecules) and photons.
-As in (Pitts et al 2019), the charged particle contribution is multiplied by a factor $\sin(4.2^{\circ}) / \sin(2.7^{\circ})$ to account for tile shaping§.
-For each puff scan, profiles are shown for the highest puff case at which the
+Figures 1(a) and (b) show near-SOL zoom-ins on the total outer target heat load profiles mapped to the outer mid-plane, including contributions from charged particles (kinetic energy and surface recombination to atoms), neutrals (kinetic energy and surface recombination to molecules) and photons.
+As in